kwesinavilot/delight/README.md

 > An intelligent Chrome extension that provides AI-powered chat and page summaries using flexible LLM providers.

-## 🎉 **Version 4.8.0 - Intelligent Page Content Extraction**
+## 🎉 **Version 1.0.0 - AI Tools & Enhanced Input System**

-**NEW**: Sophisticated page content extraction system that can intelligently analyze and extract content from any webpage structure!
+**NEW**: Comprehensive AI tools system with 10 specialized tools for explaining, rewriting, and changing tone, plus enhanced page attachment with Twitter-card previews!

 Now supporting **6 major AI providers** with **25+ models** for every use case:
 - ⚡ **Groq** - Ultra-fast inference (NEW!)